28 Nov 2024 / in UK Blog / by Simon Reynolds

-Where AI technologies can be effectively applied is in support of the way PR professionals carry out routine tasks such as developing the framework for a press release, announcement or catalog/e-commerce copy; incorporating SEO keywords into content; generating lists of media outlets and journalists to target; and even predicting pitching success.
+So where can generative AI be applied to help comms pros today?
+Think of it as support for carrying out routine tasks such as developing the framework for a press release, announcement or catalog/e-commerce copy; incorporating SEO keywords into content; generating lists of media outlets and journalists to target; and even helping to compose pitches as in CisionOne Outreach.

 Brands can also go further by employing AI tools to generate audio versions of press releases or web content, or support content accessibility through text-to-speech features, making it possible for those with visual impairments to communicate.
-Generative AI is also now being baked into many social media publishing platforms, allowing users to create text and images to be published across brand channels.
+Generative AI is also now being baked into many social media publishing platforms (e.g. Brandwatch), allowing users to quickly create and modify content to be published across brand channels.

 For communicators, staying up to date on trends in AI and how media organizations and brands are applying these technologies will be crucial to staying competitive.

-As reporting by outlets like the New York Times and PBS NewsHour has made clear, there is a long way to go before AI content generators – whether in the form of a chatbot designed to imitate conversation or a tool for creating long-form text – can be relied upon to deliver accurate and factual content.
+As reporting by outlets like Wired and the New York Times have made clear, generative AI is prone to inaccuracies and “hallucinations.”
+There is still a way to go before we have AI content generators – whether in the form of a chatbot designed to imitate conversation or a tool for creating long-form text – we can rely on to deliver truly accurate and factual content.

 For these reasons, humans who interact with synthetic media generators need to be mindful of the prompts they use to elicit responses.
 ChatGPT needs good quality prompts to create good quality output.
 And it can’t help you if you mistakenly feed it the wrong information.

-2. Because AI algorithms are trained on huge amounts of existing content, there is a risk that the original creators of that content could bring copyright infringement claims based on the use of their intellectual property in training the AI or in the content it produces.
+2. AI content can fall foul of lawsuits.
+Because AI algorithms are trained on huge amounts of existing content, there is a risk that the original creators of that content could bring copyright infringement claims based on the use of their intellectual property in training the AI or in the content it produces.
 (Getty Images and several individual artists have already filed suit against companies pioneering AI image generators over the use of their images and artistic styles.)

-3. AI that has been trained on flawed content may perpetuate bias and stereotypes, or generate content that is misleading or outright false.
+3. AI is prone to bias.
+AI that has been trained on flawed content may perpetuate bias and stereotypes or generate content that is misleading or outright false.

-4. Synthetic media is already being used maliciously, such as to create fake news.
-Sophisticated media monitoring will be critical for identifying misinformation or fake news that could harm your brand’s reputation and responding to it before it gains traction.
+4. AI-generated media is being used maliciously.
+Such as to create deepfakes and perpetuate fake news.
+Sophisticated media monitoring will be critical for identifying misinformation or disinformation that could harm your brand’s reputation and responding to it before it gains traction.

-5. It can be difficult to verify the origin and authenticity of machine-generated content, which can undermine trust in the PR industry and in the media more broadly.
-It is too soon to tell what guardrails—if any—will be legislated in the U.S. or internationally.
+5. There’s a lack of regulation around AI.
+It can be difficult to verify the origin and authenticity of machine-generated content, which can undermine trust in the PR industry and in the media more broadly.
+It is too soon to tell what guardrails will be legislated.
 However, policy makers are already moving on this issue.
 In the U.S., the Department of Commerce's National Telecommunications and Information Administration (NTIA) recently launched a request for comment (RFC) regarding AI accountability.
-In the UK, meanwhile, a recent whitepaper outlined "responsible innovation and [maintaining] public trust in this revolutionary technology.”

 As AI becomes more ubiquitous, public relations practitioners will need to be aware of benefits and caveats that innovations in AI provide.
 For the most effective applications of these emerging technologies, the human element will continue to be essential.

-Remember that tools like ChatGPT can read your question and provide a response, but they won’t understand the context.
-Though it can appear you're having a human-like conversation with a chatbot, it's only providing responses based on what its existing data is telling it should be the next response.
-ChatGPT isn't able to think on its feet or interpret ideas, it also can’t go materially beyond what has already been created on a topic.
-So for that reason it lacks the ability to exceed a brief in the way humans can.
+Tools like ChatGPT can read your question and provide a response, but they won’t understand the context.
+Though it can appear you're having a human-like conversation with a chatbot, it’s only providing responses based on what its existing data is telling it should be the next response.
+ChatGPT can't think on its feet or interpret ideas, it also can’t go materially beyond what has already been created on a topic.
+For that reason, it lacks the ability to exceed a brief in the way humans can.

 However, AI can help you generate an answer if you're posing the right question.
 For example, ask AI to simply write a press release and you'll likely end up with something routine and uninspiring.
 Is it a product press release?
 Who is the audience?
 And who are the main competitors?
 The specificity of the question, coupled with the right data training set, will lead to better results.